Maid in Malacañang

 Marketed by Viva Films as "the most controversial film of the year", Maid in Malacañang has been met with numerous controversies surrounding the film's subject matter since it was first announced, which critics assert as a potential to distort the history of the Marcos regime and the People Power Revolution.
 The filmmakers, however, defended their film, arguing that the film only intends to highlight the Marcoses' perspective without negating established facts.
 The film premiered at SM North EDSA on July 29, 2022, and was released nationwide on August 3, 2022, followed by a limited worldwide release.

 Upon release, the film received a generally negative reception, with certain scenes garnering much controversy over misrepresentations or lies as well as reviews criticizing Yap's direction and screenplay, production, acting, cinematography, and pacing.
-Despite this, the film became the third highest grossing Filipino film in Philippine cinema, with a combined local and worldwide gross of over ₱750 million.
 The film is intended to be the first in a trilogy about the Marcos family, with a sequel, Martyr or Murderer, released on March 1, 2023.

 Plot

-Imee Marcos flew back to the Philippines from Singapore at the request of her father, President Ferdinand Marcos.
-When Imee arrives at the Malacañang Palace, she learned that her brother Bongbong foiled a plot to assassinate the first family.
-The family struggles at the betrayal of several high-ranking officials, including several Palace staffs, while the revolution at EDSA is growing.
+Imee Marcos flies back to the Philippines from Singapore at the request of her father, President Ferdinand Marcos.
+When Imee arrives at the Malacañang Palace, she learns that her brother Bongbong has foiled a plot to assassinate the first family.
+The family struggles with the betrayal of several high-ranking officials, including several palace staff, while citizens are amassing at EDSA.

-A snap election was held last February 7 in which Marcos won to allay fears that he is losing control of the government, but the results were widely regarded as fraudulent by NAMFREL.
-The inauguration of Corazon Aquino and Ferdinand Marcos were held concurrently, but TV and radio media halted the broadcasts for Marcos’ inauguration.
-Food supplies to the Palace were cutoff by the rebels while the Marcos siblings are trying to convince their parents, Ferdinand and Imelda to leave.
-Both of their parents are hesitant to leave, however, Irene pleads with her father through Imee, while Bongbong assures his mother that someday they will come back.
+A snap election is held on February 7 in which Marcos won to allay fears that he was losing control of the government, but the results are widely regarded as fraudulent by NAMFREL.
+The inaugurations of Corazon Aquino and Ferdinand Marcos are held concurrently, but TV and radio media halts the broadcasts for Marcos’ inauguration.
+Food supplies to the palace are cut-off by the rebels while the Marcos siblings are trying to convince their parents to leave.
+Both parents are hesitant to leave, so Irene pleads with her father through Imee, while Bongbong assures his mother that someday they will come back.

-The Marcoses gathered together with all of the Palace staff, and Ferdinand bids a final farewell.
-Imee ordered the staffs to put on yellow bands made from the cutouts of her mother’s gowns in order to save them from an angry mob.
-As the Marcoses leave, people stormed the Palace, looting and destroying its premises.
+The Marcoses gathers together with all of the palace staff, and Ferdinand bids a final farewell.
+Imee orders the staff to put on yellow bands made from the cutouts of her mother’s gowns in order to save them from an angry mob.
+As the Marcoses leave, people storm the palace, looting and destroying the premises.

-The Marcos family wants to head to Ilocos but revolutionary-figure and incoming President Aquino demands that the family leaves the Philippines, starting their exile in Hawaii.
-The final scene shows the real-life Palace staffs, including the Presidential Security Command, as well as the three maids, as an honor to those people who served during the Marcos family.
+The Marcos family wants to go to Ilocos Norte, but incoming President Aquino demands that the family leave the Philippines, leading to their exile in Hawaii.
+The final scene shows the real-life palace staff, including the Presidential Security Command, as well as the three maids, as a tribute to those who served during the Marcos family.